aws/aws-fpga/hdk/cl/examples/README.md

 Executing the `aws_build_dcp_from_cl.sh` script will perform the entire implementation process converting the CL design into a completed Design Checkpoint that meets timing and placement constrains of the target FPGA.
 The output is a tarball file comprising the DCP file, and other log/manifest files, formatted as `YY_MM_DD-hhmm.Developer_CL.tar`.
 This file would be submitted to AWS to create an AFI.
+By default the build script will use Clock Group A Recipe A0 wich uses a main clock of 125 MHz.

     $ cd $CL_DIR/build/scripts
     $ ./aws_build_dcp_from_cl.sh

+In order to use a 250 MHz main clock the developer can specify the A1 Clock Group A Recipe as in the following example:

+    $ cd $CL_DIR/build/scripts
+    $ ./aws_build_dcp_from_cl.sh -clock_recipe_a A1

+Other clock recipes can be specified as well.
+More details on the [Clock Group Recipes Table](../../docs/clock_recipes.csv) and how to specify different recipes can be found in the following [README](../../common/shell_v04151701/new_cl_template/build/README.md).

 **NOTE**: *The DCP generation can take up to several hours to complete, hence the `aws_build_dcp_from_cl.sh` will run the main build process (`vivado`) in within a  `nohup` context: This will allow the build to continue running even if the SSH session is terminated half way through the run*